sinemeister/hyperskill-java-projects/bulls-and-cows/README.md

 - Dynamic customization of code length and symbol range.
 - Real-time feedback on each guess.
-- Interactive gameplay that emulates the classic Bulls and Cows experience.
+- Interactive gameplay that emulates the classic Bulls and Cows experience!

 Let's walk through an example gameplay session: